b-data/.github/profile/README.md

 * the [R Foundation](https://www.r-project.org/foundation/) and
 * the [FreeBSD Foundation](https://www.freebsdfoundation.org/).

-We devote about 20% of our time to OSS, maintaining
+We devote about 20% of our time to OSS and maintain

 * [dev containers](https://containers.dev),
 * [docker images](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-an-image/)